abidarwish/sepet/README.md

 # sepet
-Sepet is a shell-based app to translate Merlin Clash (MCKP) Chinese language into English version.
+Sepet is a shell-based app to translate Merlin Clash (MCKP) from Chinese to English language.